Douglass Day

 Douglass Day & Colored Conventions Project

-The Colored Conventions Project has helped to revive Douglass Day as a way to celebrate Black History Month with a digital and participatory twist.
+The Colored Conventions Project sparked the revival of Douglass Day as a way to celebrate Black History Month with a digital and participatory twist.
+Douglass Day is now an independent sister project.

 Special thanks and acknowledgement are due to leaders on the Colored Conventions Project, including (among many others) P. Gabrielle Foreman, Jim Casey, Denise Burgher, Lauren Cooper, datejie cheko green, Carol Rudisell, David Kim, Allison Robinson, Brandi Locke, and Anna Lacy.